Ciamis Regency: Under VOC and Dutch East Indies

 Jayengpati was succeeded by Natanagara in 1812.
 Natanagara proposed relocating the administrative center to Randengan, but the colonial government rejected the plan.
 He was dismissed in the same year and replaced by Sutawijaya of Cirebon after failing to suppress an uprising in Nusa Kambangan.

 Sutawijaya was assisted by three patih: Wiradikusuma, who oversaw Imbanagara; Jayakusuma, responsible for Cibatu; and Wiratmaka, who managed Utama.
 He later moved the capital to Burung Diuk, a location closer to Dayeuh Anyar, an area then being developed as the next administrative center.

 After Sutawijaya returned to Cirebon, he was succeeded by Wiradikusuma in 1815.
 Wiradikusuma again relocated the capital, this time to Ciamis.
 In 1819 he requested retirement and was replaced by R. A. Adikusuma.

-During Adikusuma’s administration, Kawali and Panjalu were incorporated into Galuh.
+During Adikusuma's administration, Kawali and Panjalu were incorporated into Galuh.
 The regency was reorganized into four districts: Ciamis, Kepel, Kawali, and Panjalu.
 His tenure also coincided with the implementation of the cultuurstelsel, under which the mandatory crops included coffee, rice, sugarcane, and tarum (indigo).

 R. A. A. Kusumadiningrat succeeded Adikusuma in 1839.
 His administration oversaw the construction of several dams in Nagawangi, Wangundireja, Cikatomas, and Nagawiru, as well as the establishment coconut oil mill and coffee-processing facility.
 Masjid Agung Galuh (Great Mosque of Galuh) was also built during his tenure.
 He additionally secure approval from the colonial government for a railway line to pass through Ciamis.
 In his administration, several formal schools called sakola kabupaten (regency school) were established.
 These schools initially were reserved for the family of regent and regency officials, but over time they were opened to the general public.

 R. A. A. Kusumasubrata, son of Kusumadiningrat, succeeded him in 1886.
 He received formal schooling in addition to traditional Islamic pesantren education as preparation for his future post.
 None of his descendants later held the regent position as they were known for opposing the Dutch colonial rule, including his son R. Otto Gurnita Kusumasubrata.

-Kusumasubrata was succeeeded by R. A. A. Sastrawinata in 1914.
+Kusumasubrata was succeeded by R. A. A. Sastrawinata in 1914.
 During his tenure, the name Galuh Regency was officially changed to Ciamis Regency in 1916.
 In 1926, Ciamis, Garut, and Tasikmalaya regencies were consolidated into the Priangan Timur (Eastern Priangan) afdeeling.
 His period in office also saw a local communist uprising in Ciamis, which was successfully suppressed, as well as the conversion of marshland into rice fields in Cisaga.